Oil Skimming Questions and Answers from the Experts

 Pierre McKenzie, Subsurface Program Manager at GA Environmental Services, Inc asked: I have a need to recover #6 fuel oil from fractured bedrock.
 We are proposing to install a 12-inch diameter recovery well, 40 feet deep, cased from surface to 16 feet (soil/bedrock interface) open borehole to depth.
 GW at 18 FBG.
 Which system do you recommend.
 My experience with skimmers is that they don’t function well in #6.
 Wipers don’t tend to clean off the oil, especially during cold weather.

-Skimmerman says: I recommend a 4″ PetroXtractor with the standard Polymer belt, heated troughs, 24-hour timer, tail pulley support rods and drum shutoff switch.
-The Polymer belt retains a minute amount of oil that actually helps draw the oil in the well to the belt on subsequent passes.
-The heated troughs help maintain discharge flow and the tail pulley support rods keeps the tail pulley from becoming neutrally buoyant in the viscous oil.
-While it is true that during cold weather #6 fuel oil does get quite viscous, it should not be a problem to wipe off of the belt.
-If too much is being left on the belt, adding enough heat to keep the unit above the freezing mark should solve the problem.
+Skimmerman says: I recommend a 4″ PetroXtractor with a Polymer belt, heated troughs, timer, support rods, and drum shutoff switch.
+The Polymer belt retains a little oil, which helps attract more oil on later passes.
+Heated troughs maintain flow, and support rods prevent the tail pulley from floating in thick oil. #6 fuel oil gets thick in cold weather but should still wipe off the belt.
+If oil remains on the belt, add enough heat to keep the unit above freezing.

 Karen Sohlberg, Environmental Engineer at R&C Industries asked: My oil skimmer isn’t picking up oil from my coolant sump like it did a few days ago.
 What is going on?

-Skimmerman says: Your coolant may contain rust inhibitors that are coating the metal belt causing a barrier between the the belt and the oil.
-Try changing to a synthetic belt material such as Elastomer or Polymer.
-Rust inhibitors do not affect them.
+Skimmerman says: Your coolant may have rust inhibitors coating the metal belt, blocking oil pickup.
+Try switching to synthetic belts like Elastomer or Polymer.
+Rust inhibitors do not affect synthetic belt materials.

 CARLITO.
 SANTOS, JR., WASTEWATER TREATMENT DESIGNER CONSULTANT at UNIKLEEN INTERNATIONAL CORP. asked: Can you discuss applicability of your product to kitchen waste coming from a group of Chinese food restaurants.
 Do you have price ranges where I can select from, with its corresponding capacities?